kennux/jcubicworld/README.md

 I was porting my unity3d voxel engine to libgdx, but it was that much fun that i started to write kind of a game.
 I dunno if i ever finish this, may i will. may i'll quit at some point :P

-This project is currently under heavy development and not ready for playing yet!
+This project is currently under heavy development and not ready for playing!

 What is jCubicWorld?
 ==============